-If you’re like me, you probably imagine memories work pretty simply: you have an experience, it gets stored somewhere, and then you retrieve it when you need it.
+If you’re like me, you probably imagine memories work pretty simply: You have an experience, it gets stored somewhere, and then you retrieve it when you need it.
 But that leaves out a key step, memory consolidation, and that’s where sleep comes into play.

-Here’s how it really works, according to Dr. Edward Pace-Schott, professor at Harvard Medical School’s Division of Sleep Medicine: When an experience is initially encoded as a memory, it rests in the brain’s short term storage facilities, where it is fragile, easily forgotten if other experiences come along quickly.
+Here’s how it really works, according to Dr. Edward Pace-Schott, a professor at Harvard Medical School’s Division of Sleep Medicine: When an experience is initially encoded as a memory, it rests in the brain’s short-term storage facilities, where it is fragile, easily forgotten if other experiences come along quickly.
 In order for the experience to last, it needs to go through a process of consolidation, where it becomes integrated into other memories that you have.
 That’s why when you think of, say the 1993 baseball game between the Yankees and Orioles, you also think of bright green grass, the smell of peanuts and beer, your dad, and Bobby Bonilla, and not thousands of random bits and pieces.

 Of course, not every experience is worth remembering.
 Only the highly intense experiences—positive or negative—are prioritized for storage later on.
 “Emotions put a stamp on a memory to say ‘this is important,’” says Pace-Schott.
-It makes sense: the color of the grocery store clerk’s shirt is significantly less essential than, say, your mother’s birthday.
+It makes sense: The color of the grocery-store clerk’s shirt is significantly less essential than, say, your mother’s birthday.

 If we didn’t shelve our memories appropriately, everything would be a jumble, and without consolidation, we would forget it all.
 Life would have no meaning, and more importantly (at least from an evolutionary standpoint) we would never learn anything—we’d be helplessly amorphous, easy prey.

-Here’s the conundrum, though: the same experiences that are stamped as emotionally important can overwhelm your brain’s short term storage facilities.
-Dr. Rebecca Spencer, a professor at the University of Massachusetts Department of Psychology, likens it to a desk where “whatever is stressing you out is this big pile of papers, but there are also other memories piling up on you.”
+Here’s the conundrum, though: The same experiences that are stamped as emotionally important can overwhelm your brain’s short-term storage facilities.
+Dr. Rebecca Spencer, a professor at the University of Massachusetts department of Psychology, likens it to a desk where “whatever is stressing you out is this big pile of papers, but there are also other memories piling up on you.”
 With more and more papers landing in front of you all day, you’ll never effectively get to them all.
-And emotionally rich experiences are all high priority messages, screaming to be dealt with right away.
+And emotionally rich experiences are all high-priority messages, screaming to be dealt with right away.
 So what happens next?